Taken [2008] Movie Review Recommendation

 Cast: Liam Neeson, Famke Janssen, Leland Orser, Maggie Grace

-Fun Facts: Doing this film propelled Famke Janssen to take action in the real fight against corruption.
+Fun Facts: Because of this movie, Famke Janssen decided to fight against corruption in real life.
 She now serves as the Goodwill Ambassador for the United Nations Office against Drugs and Crime.

 Rating: